opengauss-mirror/website/app/en/privacy/index.md

 Upon your active request for the deletion of your personal data, the retention period for the relevant data will be one month.
 We will respond to your request and delete your personal data within this period.

-The access timestamp, **IP address**, request details, access status, resource size, access source, and user agent information collected for service optimization purposes will be automatically deleted upon the expiration of a ten-day retention period.
+The access timestamp, **IP address**, request details, access status, resource size, access source, and user agent information collected for service optimization purposes will be automatically deleted upon the expiration of a 180-day retention period.

 ### 4.1 Deletion

-You may log in to the openGauss community and choose "User Center" > "Security" > "Delete" to delete your openGauss community account.
+You may log in to the openGauss community and choose "User Center" > "Security" > "Delete Account" to delete your openGauss community account.
 This action will also delete your personal data in the openGauss community.
 Exercise caution when performing this operation.

 ## 5. How We Protect Your Personal Data